How To Find The Y Intercept With A Table

 Delving Deeper: Understanding the Y-Intercept

 The y-intercept provides a baseline or starting value for the relationship being modeled.
-In the earlier example of the growing plant, the y-intercept would represent the initial height of the plant before any growth was recorded.
+That said, in the earlier example of the growing plant, the y-intercept would represent the initial height of the plant before any growth was recorded.
 In the road trip example, it's the odometer reading at the very start of your journey.
 Understanding and correctly identifying the y-intercept allows us to accurately interpret the data and make meaningful predictions.

 Methods for Finding the Y-Intercept from a Table